developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 ## Automated Installation

+Automated installation allows for installation and configuration on devices without manual intervention.
+This enables administrators to mass deploy an app and configurations across multiple devices unattended.
 There are 2 methods for automated installation: StageNow or EMM.

 ### StageNow

 For automated installation using Zebra's [StageNow](/stagenow/latest/about) tool,  generate barcodes and scan the barcodes with the StageNow client app on the device per the instructions below.
+This installs the client app on the device, automatically grants all permissions during install, configures the server connection and enables secondary BLE (optional).

 #### Prerequisites

 Prerequisites for automated installation using StageNow:

 1. **Download the latest .APK file** from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html).
-2. **Download the app certificate,** (add link with download) needed to create the install & setup profile in step 4.
+2. **Download the app certificate,** (add link with download) needed to create the install profile in step 4.
 3. **Download the server connectivity settings barcode** provided by Zebra during the onboarding process.
 If not supplied, perform the following:
     * **Download the server connectivity settings XML** file provided by Zebra during the onboarding process.
     * Create a **server connectivity settings barcode** using StageNow.
 Follow steps in StageNow [Server Connectivity Profile](#serverconnectivityprofile).
-4. Create a **barcode to install and setup Device Tracker.** Follow steps in [Install & Setup Profile](#installsetupprofile) to:
+4. Create a **barcode to install and setup Device Tracker.** Follow steps in [Install Profile](#installprofile) to:
     * Grant permission for the app to run in the background and track devices.
     * _Optional:_ Grant permission to display the [Device Check-out](../use/#devicecheckout) screen to prevent users from accessing the device prior to scanning their user barcode.
     * Launch app to start tracking.